Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Cannabis POS Software, Optimized for Delivery

-• Ease of Use: A user-friendly interface with intuitive workflows, thorough training resources, and responsive customer support helps new employees get up to speed quickly and reduces retraining time.
+• Ease of use: A user-friendly interface with intuitive workflows, thorough training resources, and responsive customer support helps new employees get up to speed quickly and reduces retraining time.

-• Reliable Performance: Delivery operations require consistency.
+• Reliable performance: Delivery operations require consistency.
 Look for a POS system with high uptime and reliable performance to prevent disruptions and ensure smooth, uninterrupted service.

-• Customizable E-commerce: A seamless connection between your online store and your POS system enables real-time menu updates based on available inventory.
-Customizable e-commerce solutions, like Meadow’s Menu Pro, allow customers to view location-specific menus, choose delivery options, and easily place orders from their devices.
+• Customizable ecommerce: A seamless connection between your online store and your POS system enables real-time menu updates based on available inventory.
+Customizable ecommerce solutions, like Meadow's Menu Pro, allow customers to view location-specific menus, choose delivery options, and easily place orders from their devices.

 Delivery Zones

-Launching your Cannabis Delivery Service
+Launching Your Cannabis Delivery Service

-Choose your Delivery Service Model
+Choose Your Delivery Service Model

 Creating Delivery Zones